 top of page

 3-minute simulation of 2019 installation in Chicago and Hawick, Scotland of What Does She See When She Shuts Her Eyes .
 Collaboration with Sabina Ott on the theme of her impending death from cancer.
-Simulation showing the action across two screens with viewer at center.
+Simulation showing the action across two opposite walls with the viewer standing at center.
 Sound: A.J.McClenon; haiku: Stephanie Barber.

 InstallationWDSSWSSHE.jpg